Subrahmanyam Talari, Anuradha Vejendla* and Ratna Kumari Shetty Pages 1 - 14 ( 14 )

 Background: Verapamil is an excellent drug used for the medication of hypertension and trandolapril.
 It is an angiotensin-converting-enzyme inhibitor.
-Hence, it is an interesting method to develop a novel and reliable MS/UPLC strategy for the simultaneous development of of verapamil and trandolapril.
+Hence, it is an interesting method to develop a novel and reliable MS/UPLC strategy for the simultaneous development of verapamil and trandolapril.

-Method: Separation was carried on column Symmetry C18 column (150x4.6mm, 3.5µm) using isocratic elution with a buffer containing 1mL of formic acid in 1L of water and the mixture of two components like Buffer and Acetonitrile in the ratio of 80:20 as mobile phase with 1mL/min flow rate at ambient temperature.
+Method: Separation was carried on column Symmetry C18 column (150x4.6 mm, 3.5 μm) using isocratic elution with a buffer containing 1mL of formic acid in 1L of water and the mixture of two components like Buffer and Acetonitrile in the ratio of 80:20 as mobile phase with 1mL/min flow rate at ambient temperature.

-Results: Analysis was performed within 5 minutes over a good linear concentration range from 2.4ng/mL to 48ng/mL (r2 = 0.9993 ± 0.018) for verapamil and 10pg/mL to 200pg/mL (r2 =0.9993± 0.006) for trandolapril .The extraction recoveries and matrix effect of verapamil and trandolapril were 98.45, 99.95, 98.12, 99.66% and 98.27, 99.89, 97.78, 99.23% at different QC concentration levels.
-Precision and recovery study results were done within the acceptable limit.
-An electro spray ionization source was used to study verapamil and Trandolapril at m/z 454.72→182.16, 430.25→201.48 and IS for m/z 460.18→ 324.39, 436.28 → 340.52 which were ion pairs of mass analysis.
-This method has been successfully applied to explore verapamil (1.2mg/kg) with its internal standard (D6-Verapamil), trandolapril (0.005mg/kg) with its internal standard (D6-Trandolapril) extracted from rat plasma using liquid-liquid extraction.
+Results: Analysis was performed within 5 minutes over a good linear concentration range from 2.4 ng/mL to 48 ng/mL (r2 = 0.9993 ± 0.018) for verapamil and 10pg/mL to 200pg/mL (r2 =0.9993± 0.006) for trandolapril .The extraction recoveries and matrix effect of verapamil and trandolapril were 98.45, 99.95, 98.12, 99.66% and 98.27, 99.89, 97.78, 99.23% respectively, at different QC concentration levels.
+Precision and recovery study results were determined within the acceptable limit.
+An electrospray ionization source was used to study verapamil and Trandolapril at m/z 454.72→182.16, 430.25→201.48, and IS for m/z 460.18→ 324.39, 436.28 → 340.52, which were ion pairs of mass analysis.
+This method has successfully been applied to explore verapamil (1.2mg/kg) with its internal standard (D6-Verapamil), trandolapril (0.005 mg/kg) with its internal standard (D6-Trandolapril) extracted from rat plasma using liquid-liquid extraction.

-Conclusion: This manuscript focuses on the consistent evaluation of the key bio analytical validation parameters and the following are discussed: accuracy, precision, sensitivity, selectivity, standard curve, limits of quantification, range, recovery, and stability.
-These validation parameters are described, together with illustrations of validation methodology applied in the case of chromatographic methods used in bio analysis.
+Conclusion: This manuscript focuses on the consistent evaluation of the key bioanalytical validation parameters, and the following are discussed: accuracy, precision, sensitivity, selectivity, standard curve, limits of quantification, range, recovery, and stability.
+These validation parameters are described, together with illustrations of validation methodology applied in the case of chromatographic methods used in bioanalysis.

-UPLC-MS/MS, Verapamil, Trandolapril, development, validation, rat plasma
+UPLC-MS/MS, verapamil, trandolapril, development, validation, rat plasma.

 Department of Chemistry, Acharya Nagarjuna University, Nagarjuna Nagar, Guntur, AP, Department of Chemistry, Vignan Degree College, Guntur, AP, Department of Chemistry Vignans Nirula Engineering college, Guntur, AP